Incipient and well-developed entropy plateaus in spin-S Kitaev models: Numerical Results for entropy and heat capacity

-We present numerical results for $S\le 2$ comparing them with those obtained with the TPQ method \cite{tpq1,tpq2}.
-To examine the thermodynamic quantities at finite temperatures by the TPQ state approach, we treat clusters with $N=$ $18$, $16$, and $12$ for spin $1$, $3/2$ and $2$ respectively [see Fig.~1].
+{We present numerical results for $S\le 2$ comparing results of HTE with those obtained with the TPQ method \cite{tpq1,tpq2}. } To examine the thermodynamic quantities at finite temperatures by the TPQ state approach, we treat clusters with $N=$ $18$, $16$, and $12$ for spin $1$, $3/2$ and $2$ respectively [see Fig.~1].
 We prepare, in each case, more than $10$ random vectors for the initial states, and the physical quantities are calculated by averaging the values generated by these initial states.
 The method also allows calculation of uncertainties in the physical quantities \cite{tpq1,tpq2}.
 We have also done HTE for S=5/2 and do not see any qualitative change in going to this higher spin value.

 In Fig.~2, we show the results for the entropy of the isotropic model $J_z=J_x=J_y$ for different $S$.
-One can see the flattening of the entropy curves around $S_{max}/2$.
 The results for HTE and TPQ are shown.
 The temperature axis is scaled by $JS$.
+We have also plotted the function $f(S) = \ln{(2S+1)}/2 + \sqrt{S} \ (T/S)^2$ for comparison.
+One can see the flattening of the entropy curves around $S_{max}/2 = \ln{(2S+1)}/2$.
 In this scaled temperature variable the incipient plateau arises at comparable values for different $S$.
 The agreement between HTE and TPQ confirms that the results are accurate in the thermodynamic limit.

 In Fig.~3, the specific heat of the isotropic model for different $S$ values is shown with the temperature axis scaled by $JS$.
 It is clear that there is excellent agreement between HTE and TPQ data at high temperatures.
 The HTE convergence starts to break down below the high temperature peak.
 But, TPQ results are valid down to lower temperatures.
 A multi-peaked specific heat as a function of temperature is evident just from the fact that a significant amount of entropy still has to be removed from the system below the high temperature peak \cite{suzuki}.